medienworx/mwk-bx-slider/README.md

 ### Installation
 -----------------------------

-* copy the module folder to TL_ROOT
+* copy the module folder to TL_ROOT/system/modules/
 * open the package management and click refresh database

 -----------------------------